-- Ambiguous land tenure and ownership of trees on tenanted land are a key barrier to farmers wanting to establish agroforestry systems. - Fragmented coordination between different ministries, government bodies and organisations lead to unclear legislation and funding opportunities. - Funding available for agroecology is dwarfed by contemporary agricultural funding; 85% of projects funded by the Bill and Melinda Gates Foundation and more than 70% of projects by Kenyan research institutes supported industrial agriculture, with only 3% of projects going towards agroecological system redesign20. - Cross border collaborations for bioregions are in their infancy, though they could provide a sustainable and innovative approach.
+- Ambiguous land tenure and ownership of trees on tenanted land are a key barrier to farmers wanting to establish agroforestry systems. - Fragmented coordination between different ministries, government bodies and organisations lead to unclear legislation and funding opportunities. - Funding available for agroecology is dwarfed by contemporary agricultural funding; 85% of projects funded by the Bill and Melinda Gates Foundation and more than 70% of projects by Kenyan research institutes supported industrial agriculture, with only 3% of projects going towards agroecological system redesign.

-20 Biovision Foundation for Ecological Development & IPES-Food.
+&lt;sup>20 Biovision Foundation for Ecological Development & IPES-Food.
 2020.
 Money Flows: What is holding back investment in agroecological research for Africa?
 Biovision Foundation for Ecological Development & International Panel of Experts on Sustainable Food Systems.